-“My hometown is basically on top of a swamp.
-So, it’s really not that exciting, but all my stories that turned into songs took place here, and it will always be close to my heart.”
+“Now that I’ve moved four times in one year, my hometown is what I miss more than anything.
+All my stories that turned into my very first songs took place here, and it will always be close to my heart.”

 Savannah’s musical influences showed her the importance of connecting to a crowd and capturing their attention through her lyrics and her performance.
 Her sincerity & passionate delivery of her art commands attention when she steps on to the stage night after night.
 From the moment she walks on stage; towing her guitar in hand , her fans know they’re in for a fun night and a performance that they won’t soon forget.